 Works by Kammel, Beethoven, Respighi, Piazzolla and others

-Performing Rachmaninoff Preludes Op.23, works by Liszt and Debussy and the art of extemporized preludes in light of a current DMA study on the history and use of improvisation in classical music.
+Performing all Chopin's Ballades and a selection of Rachmaninoff Preludes Op.23 - and the art of extemporized preludes in light of a current DMA study on the history and use of improvisation in classical music.

 8th December.
 Free event.
 Final year showcase of the students at the Music Centre L'Accademia in St Heliers.